Firex86/LunchBot/README.md

 - [X] Automation Opens The Correct Website
 - [ ] Automation Copies All The Necessary Information And Saves Them To A Word File
-- [ ] Automation Marks Out All Allergens And Saves The Word File As A .PDF File
+- [ ] Automation Marks Out All Allergens And Saves Them To A Parametre
-- [ ] Automation Copies All The Necessary Information And Saves Them To A Word File
+- [x] Automation Copies All The Necessary Information And Saves Them To A Word File
 - [x] Automation Sends The .PDF File To All Members In The Email List
 - [ ] Automation Saves The .PDF File In Google Drive For Later Usage